-Is there any difference in terms of job perspective?
+Is there any difference between normal university and Fachhochschule in terms of job perspective?

-I would say no. I heard that in the past, people might get a lower salary, if they graduate from a university of applied science.
-But nowadays, I do not believe that it is the case any more.
+I would say no. I heard that in the past, people might get a lower salary if they graduated from a university of applied science.
+But nowadays, I do not believe that it is the case anymore.
 The differences between these university types are very minor.
-I know a lot of people who get good paid jobs after graduation from university of applied science.
+I know a lot of people who get good paid jobs after graduation from the university of applied science.
 Many hiring managers in different companies also told me that they do not distinguish candidates based on the type of their universities.

-What is it like to study in German university?
+What is it like to study in a German university?

-In my case, I did my bachelor in Hong Kong and worked for two years there after graduation.
-Afterwards, I decided to quit my job and move to Germany for my master study.
+In my case, I did my bachelor’s degree in Hong Kong and worked for two years after graduation.
+Afterward, I decided to quit my job and move to Germany for my master’s study.
 I mentioned in another article why I chose to study in Germany.
-I studied “International Business and Consulting” in my master degree, and the study was 100% in English.
+I studied “International Business and Consulting” in my master’s degree, and the study was 100% in English.

 Studying in Hong Kong was completely different than studying in Germany.
-Below are some of my experiences from my two-year master in a university of applied science:
+Below are some of my experiences from my two-year master’s study in a German university of applied science:

-My master consisted of four semesters (two years).
-In the first year, I had to attend lectures in my university.
+My master’s degree consisted of four semesters (two years).
+In the first year, I had to attend lectures at my university.
 The third semester was an internship semester.
 And the last semester was a thesis semester.
 During my first year, we had a lot of projects.
 I had to work on these projects internally with other students.
-Besides, we also had two projects which we had to work together with two different external companies.
+Besides, we also had two projects in which we had to work together with two different external companies.

 Our first external project